Mary Schmidt Campbell: NYU Tisch School of the Arts

 On October 1, 1991, Schmidt Campbell was named dean of the Tisch School of the Arts at New York University.
 During her tenure, Schmidt Campbell expanded the school's arts profile, including digital media in addition to theater, film, and television, increased the recruitment of a more diverse faculty and student body, and led an unprecedented capital campaign for the school.
 In 2008, Schmidt Campbell established the Tisch Talent Identification Process, a program that recruits high-performing, high-need students to the school.

 Tisch also founded new disciplines and departments, "including a moving image archiving and preservation program, the Clive Davis Institute of Recorded Music and a dual M.B.A.-M.F.A. degree with the Stern School of Business at N.Y.U."

 In September 2009, President Barack Obama appointed Schmidt Campbell as the vice chair of the President's Committee on the Arts and Humanities.

-Spelman College Presidency (2015 – 2022)
+Spelman College presidency (2015–2022)

-Schmidt Campbell assumed the role of president of Spelman College on August 1, 2015 where she succeeded Beverly Daniel Tatum.
+Schmidt Campbell assumed the role of president of Spelman College on August 1, 2015, where she succeeded Beverly Daniel Tatum.
 Under her leadership, Spelman moved from 77 to 57 on the U.S. News & World Report annual Best College rankings and ranked No.1 HBCU for the 13th year in a row.
-In addition, the College secured the No. 6 spot on U.S. News' inaugural list of Top Performers on Social Mobility.
+In addition, the college secured the No. 6 spot on U.S. News' inaugural list of Top Performers on Social Mobility.

-On April 25, 2022, it was announced that Schmidt Campbell will be retiring and ending her tenure as president on June 30, 2022.
-She will be succeeded by American doctor Helene D. Gayle.